-Where a Principal/Designate suspends a student for six or more school days, the Principal/Designate will inform the student's parent/guardian and student or adult student about the Niagara Catholic Alternative Learning Fresh Start Program for suspended students.
+Where a principal suspends a student for six or more school days, the principal will inform the student's parent/guardian and student or adult student about the Niagara Catholic Alternative Learning Fresh Start Program for suspended students.
 Students who have been suspended for six or more school days are strongly encouraged to participate in the Niagara Catholic Alternative Learning Fresh Start Program.

-Elementary and secondary Principals/Designate are to approve the submission of a Niagara Catholic Alternative Learning Fresh Start Student Action Plan for consideration of student enrolment at the Pope Francis Centre.
-Following an intake conference with the student's parent/guardian, and the student or adult student to review the expectations of the program, the Principal/Designate of the Pope Francis Centre will determine admittance into the program.
+A principal must approve the submission of a Niagara Catholic Alternative Learning Fresh Start Student Action Plan.
+Following an intake conference with the student's parent/guardian, and the student or adult student to review the expectations of the program, the principal of the program will determine admittance.